CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

 <br />
 Turn servers on.
 Turn SQL servers on machines off:  <br/>
 <a href="https://imgur.com/ppOFQHd"><img src="https://i.imgur.com/ppOFQHd.png" title="Turn servers On" /></a>
-Click on Data collections on the left side of the screen: <br/>
+Click on Data collection on the left side of the screen: <br/>
 Select all data
 Click save
 <a href="https://imgur.com/ZyrSw57"><img src="https://i.imgur.com/ZyrSw57.png" title="All Data" /></a>